wxnnvs/UberEatsScraper/README.md

-# UberEatsScraper
+# Foodiecall
-Scrape a hell lot of  Uber Eats shops and their URL
+Search through a lot of  Uber Eats shops and their URL

 ## Installation (Manual)